Take your business further with a business loan

 - Repay early with no fees

-Given the huge number of businesses in the UK, there is a wide variety of small business loans available.
-The right option will depend on how much you want to borrow, how long for and what you’re planning to use it for.
+Choosing the right kind of business loan will depend on how much you want to borrow, how long for and what you’re planning to use it for.
+Iwoca offers a range of business loans, including large business loans up to £1 million.

 Term Loans

-Term loans are your basic form of lending – these are traditional loans with a fixed repayment schedule and a predetermined end date.
-They’re best suited for long term projects where you’re confident in your ability to meet the payments every month.
+Term loans are business loans with a fixed repayment schedule and a predetermined end date.
+These tend to be long term business loans, and are best suited for projects where you’re confident in your ability to meet the payments every month.

 Short-Term Loans